 - Available for groups with 8–15 participants*

 - Offered twice daily at 9:30 a.m. and 1:00 p.m., Monday through Saturday (excludes holidays, special events, and the months of March and April)

 - Length: 1 ½ – 2 hours

-*Groups of 16 to 30 guests will have a $350.00 one-time fee per tour, plus group Museum admission.
+*Groups of 16 to 30 guests will have a $350.00 plus tax one-time fee per tour with audio devices, plus group Museum admission.

 - Advanced reservations and payment are required—please confirm your group guided tour at least one week prior to your preferred visit date

 - For advance reservations please contact Group Sales toll free at 1-877-813-3329 x 222 or via email at firstname.lastname@example.org

 For more details, please visit our Group Visits page.